jwarz/data-scientists-tools/intermediate_data_visualization_with_ggplot2/readme.md

 ![](readme_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

+5. Update the plot to group by `education`, so that circle size represents the proportion of the group.

 ``` r
 # Amend the plot to group by education
 ggplot(Vocab, aes(x = education, y = vocabulary, group = education)) +